Active surveillance

 You’ll have regular tests to monitor your cancer.
 The tests aim to find any changes that suggest the cancer is growing.
 Depending on your hospital, you may have:

-- PSA tests
+• PSA blood tests

-- MRI scans
+• MRI scans

-- digital rectal examinations (DRE)
+• digital rectal examinations (DRE)

-- prostate biopsies
+• prostate biopsies

 If your test results show that your cancer might be growing, you will be offered further tests to check on the cancer.
 If any changes are found, you can have treatment that aims to get rid of the cancer.

-PSA test
+PSA blood test

 If your doctor is concerned by any of these test results, they might recommend an MRI scan or a prostate biopsy to check if the cancer is growing.

-Read more about the PSA test.
+Read more about the PSA blood test.

-Booking your PSA test
+Booking your PSA blood test

-Depending on your hospital, you may have your PSA tests at your local hospital, or you may need to book these tests yourself at your GP surgery.
-Check with your doctor how often and where you should book your PSA tests.
+Your doctor or nurse may send you a letter saying how often you should have PSA tests.
+But you might not get reminders, so check with your doctor so you know how often you need one.
 Give yourself plenty of time to book them, as hospitals and GP surgeries can be very busy and you may not be able to get an appointment straight away.

 MRI scan